CHNS 111: Intensive Introductory Modern Chinese

 Reading and writing exercises of Part Two of ICW.

-Daily Schedule of Week 7
+Daily Schedule of IC 7

 Date During-class Activities Post-class Assignments

-Character practice is optional from now-on.
+10/22 Review and a speaking quiz Character practice is optional from now-on.

 Practice the first dialogue.

-Review of the first part of IC 7, talking about studies and daily routine
+IC7:, talking about studies and daily routine

-Do the second dialogue of IC 7
+Do the first dialogue of IC 7

 Reading and writing exercises of Part One of ICW.